jbampton/tooling-docs/apache-trusted-release/data-model.md

 > The view here is descriptive of a json model, but the implementation will be a combination of filesytem files and subdirs along with an SQLite database schema.

-## Projects
+## PMCs

-Projects are run by a PMC with members and committers, have metadata, vote policy settings, and products.
+Projects are run by a PMC with members and committers, have metadata, vote policy settings, and product lines.

 1. Key
 2. Project Name
-9. Products
+9. Product Lines
 4. User role lists:
    - PMC Members
    - Committers